lordnull/rec2json/README.md

 * Seed json -> record conversion with a record.
 * Nested json -> record and record -> json conversions for other records that have been compiled using rec2json.
-* <span style="font-decorlation:strike-through">Resulting modules have no dependency on rec2json.</span>

 ## Compiling